yinbowu/Parenting-attention-WM/README.md

 # Parenting-attention-WM
-The association between parenting, attention and working memory in early childhood
+The association between parenting, attention and working memory in childhood